pcherian10/cli-gem-project/README.md

 ## Installation

-After cloning the folder, and ensuring moving into the directory path, run 'bundle install' and then 'ruby bin/joke_generator' in the command line to get started.
+After cloning the folder, and moving into the directory path, run 'bundle install' and then 'ruby bin/joke_generator' in the command line to get started.

 ## Usage